 Richard Branson, in a video on the Evening Standard website

 Virgin Trains are signed up to the Ban the Box campaign.
-On their application form, they have a section explaining this (see a copy below) which helps to be really clear to applicants what they’ll be expected to disclose and when.
+On their application form, they have a section explaining this (see a copy below) so applicants know what they’ll be expected to disclose and when.

 In July 2016, Virgin Trains launched a toolkit to help other businesses.